chicomcastro/untitled-chicken-game/GDD.md

 ## Sound and Music

 - Since the game is idle/tamagotchi like, the soundtrack is inspired by chill and lofi music;
-- Cutscenes has more dramatic/story emphasis music;
+- Cutscenes have more dramatic/story emphasis music;